New York sues Trump administration over exclusion from traveller programs

 A U.S. Justice Department spokesman declined to comment.

-New York said the ban would prohibit 175,000 New Yorkers whose membership in Trusted Traveller programs expires this year from re-enrolling, and would “cut off” 80,000 New Yorkers with pending applications.
+New York said the ban would prohibit 175,000 New Yorkers whose membership in Trusted Traveler programs expires this year from re-enrolling, and would “cut off” 80,000 New Yorkers with pending applications.

 The state called the ban a “punitive measure intended to coerce New York into changing its policies.”
-It also said the ban “will make all travellers less safe” by diverting customs and border officers from focusing on higher-risk travellers, and cost millions of dollars by delaying international business and cross-border travel.
+It also said the ban “will make all travelers less safe” by diverting customs and border officers from focusing on higher-risk travelers, and cost millions of dollars by delaying international business and cross-border travel.

-“Congested lines at New York’s airports and border crossings will strain resources at the border and undermine safety for all travellers,” the lawsuit said.
+“Congested lines at New York’s airports and border crossings will strain resources at the border and undermine safety for all travelers,” the lawsuit said.

 “New York’s economy will suffer as wait times at border crossings increases, employers doing global business are placed at a competitive disadvantage, and residents who rely on cross-border travel lose access to these programs,” it added.